-Nellie L. King is an aggressive South Florida criminal defense attorney with years of experience in sex crimes defense.
-There are several different forms of sex crimes, from child Internet pornography to prostitution, from rape to criminal sexual contact.
-If you are facing arrest or prosecution for a sex offense, your focus should be on obtaining the legal assistance required to handle the upcoming days, weeks and months.
-Nellie King will thoroughly analyze your case, evaluate the evidence advanced by the state against you, and work aggressively to map out the best defense for your particular situation.
-Contact The Law Offices of Nellie L. King, P.A. at 561-833-1084, or fill out a form on the side of this page, if you are facing criminal charges involving a sex offense in state or federal court.
+Attorney Nellie L. King is an aggressive West Palm Beach attorney with years of experience in sex crimes defense.
+There are several different forms of sex crimes, from child internet pornography to prostitution, from rape to criminal sexual contact.
+If you are facing arrest or prosecution for a sex offense, your focus should be on obtaining the legal assistance required to handle the upcoming days, weeks, and even months.
+Attorney King will work one-on-one with you to thoroughly analyze your case, evaluate the evidence against you, and work aggressively to map out a personalized and tenacious defense framed around the specific facts of your situation.

 Sex Crime Allegations

 There are several crimes that fall under the category of sexual offenses.
-Nellie L. King can represent you if you are faced with an arrest or accusation for:
+Attorney Nellie L. King can represent you if you are facing arrest or accusation for:

 - Capital Sexual Battery